 Energy and emissions report (under section 19 of the NGER Act):

 Selected compliance requirements:

 Renewable Energy (Electricity) Act 2000 (RET Act) and the Renewable Energy (Electricity) Regulations 2001 (RET Regulations) set out audit requirements for exemption certificate audits under the production calculation method or the electricity use method.
 From 2020 only the electricity use method is used.

 The table below outlines the main features of exemption certificate audits where the application uses the electricity use method.

 REE Regulations, regulation 22UH

 The auditor must have no conflict of interest with the applicant.

-The relevant matters set out in regulation 22UH of the RET Regulations, include the:
+The relevant matters set out in regulation 22UH of the REE Regulations, include the:

 Amendments to the

 Carbon Credits (Carbon Farming Initiative) Act 2011 (CFI Act) make provision for administering the Emissions Reduction Fund.